Welcome to the Benevity Causes Portal.

-Definitions and Help.
-If you have questions or need assistance with using the Benevity Causes Portal, consult our Help section or email us directly through the “Help” section of the site and a member of our team will get back to you.
+Definitions and FAQs.
+If you have questions or need assistance with using the Benevity Causes Portal, consult our FAQ section or email us directly through the “Help” section of the site and a member of our team will get back to you.
 Any capitalized terms used in this document or in the self-certification form (to be described in more detail below) and not defined in the text of any particular section, have the respective meanings set out in the Glossary at the bottom of this document.

 How It Works.
-Benevity utilizes a proprietary cloud-based platform (the “Benevity Platform”) to allow authorized users (i.e. customers or employees of Participating Businesses or consumers at large) to make contributions of time, talent, money or other resources to Eligible Charities.
+Benevity utilizes a proprietary cloud-based platform (the “Benevity Platform”) to allow authorized users (i.e. customers or employees of Participating Businesses or consumers at large) to make contributions of time, talent, money or other resources to Eligible Causes.
 Benevity has also developed a series of global Cloud-based or ‘Software-as-a-Service’ (“SaaS”) products for corporate Goodness programs, notably including employee giving and volunteering.

 Hot Tip!
-The richer, more accurate, more graphic, and more current the profile and content of an Eligible Charity within the Eligible Charity Database, the greater the likelihood that a Donor may choose it.
+The richer, more accurate, more graphic, and more current the profile and content of an Eligible Cause within the Eligible Cause Database, the greater the likelihood that a Donor may choose it.
 So, make sure to spend some time building your profile!
 In fact, client studies show that organizations that keep their portal new and engaging, highlight specific projects and stories and feature specific volunteer opportunities see a marked increase in donations and volunteerism via the Benevity Platform (sometimes it’s even as much as double!).

 Hot Tip!
 By completing the self-certification form you will streamline your eligibility for inclusion in thousands of corporate and other giving programs around the world.
 It’s simple, easy and only takes a few minutes to complete!